677 - Clay Allison - live

 This is the part of the West you don't hear about.

-That would be great.
+It'd be great.
 Well, you win.

 Makes you rethink that grave ending a little bit.

-Then they shot it at each other's feet to see who would flinch, and neither one did.
+Then they shot at each other's feet to see who would flinch, and neither one did.
 Doesn't sound very fun.

 None of this sounds fun.